Back in Combat

 Creatures of 25 or more WGT cannot use cover, unless it is improved cover designed for such use.

 Cover, Shields, & "Hits" Note that the rules for cover are similar to those for shields (see Armor & Shields).
 The armor bonus from a shield cannot be used at the same time as the armor bonus from cover; you must choose which one you are using against a given attack.
 Typically, cover is more useful; unlike shields, an attack that fails to cause damage through a cover armor bonus is not considered to have truly "hit" you, just as if you had succeeded on your defense roll.
-This means that cover always protects you against ranged attacks with an effect other than damage on their target (for example, adhesive points) unless you fail the defense roll by enough that your cover bonus is lost.
+This means that cover always protects you against ranged attacks with an effect other than damage on their target (for example, adhesive points) unless your cover bonus is lost to a critical hit.
 Cover is also superior to shields during AoEs (see above).
 Choosing to use a shield's armor bonus instead of a cover armor bonus does not change your using-cover status nor remove its melee disadvantage.

 Improved Cover Improved cover refers to deliberately constructed cover intended to be used as such.
 Examples include castle battlements, arrow slits, sandbag bunkers, pillboxes, or trenches.
 Improved cover is distinguished by a much higher armor bonus of 100.
 It also has a greater effect on Weapon Bracing (Marksmanship).
 Improved cover usually has some sort of location-based limitation - for example, castle battlements would be ineffective against characters already on the wall, and a bunker would be ineffective against others inside the bunker.